schollz/kiki/README.md

 - You can comment on posts so that only friends can see (unlike all other social media)
 - Storage goes towards content rather than styling (unlike IPFS).

-# Precepts of kiki
+# The 50 precepts of *kiki*

-By reading these precepts you should be able to obtain the majority of the information about *kiki*.
+This is a barebones overview of *kiki*.
+You will be able to obtain the majority of the information about *kiki* by reading the following 50 precepts which are the design guidelines for *kiki*.

 *Basics*